-Frankfurt an der Oder is an Oder River cruise port and town in Germany's Brandenburg state, with population around 60,000.
-The town is located approx 80 km (50 mi) to the east from Germany's capital city Berlin, and on the border with Poland.
+Frankfurt an der Oder is an Oder River cruise port and town in Germany's Brandenburg state (Urban district) with population around 60,000.
+The town is located approx 80 km (50 mi) to the east of Germany's capital Berlin and on the Germany-Poland border.
 Until 1945, Słubice (Poland) was a part of the city.
 Town's namesake is the large German city Frankfurt am Main (Hesse state, on Main River).

 The settlement was established in the early-13th century and initially named Zliwitz (Polish village) and received town status in 1253 (as Słubice).
 During the Middle Ages (5th-15th centuries) the town developed via river shipping on the trade route linking Szczecin (river port city located near Baltic Sea) and Wrocław (approx 350 km / 220 mi from Baltic Sea).
 Frankfurt-Oder became a Hanseatic city in 1430 AD.